Northern states are shutting down ahead of coast-to-coast winter storm

 In total, nearly half the country is predicted to experience some form of notable weather on Wednesday, the NWS reported in its daily bulletin.

-In California, a trailing cold front could send wind speeds as high as 50-60 mph, threatening power lines.
-As of Wednesday morning, more than 119,000 homes and businesses were without power in parts of the state's Central Valley.
+In California, a trailing cold front sent wind speeds as high as 50-60 mph, threatening power lines.
+As of Wednesday morning, more than 110,000 homes and businesses were without power in parts of the state's Bay Area and Central Coast.

 Snow also began to fall across Western mountain ranges on Wednesday, with as much as 2 feet expected in higher regions, the NWS said.
 That means lower elevations across California could see a winter mix, hail or heavy rain, a cause of anxiety for a state that's seen several rounds of deadly floods.